mebi-ali/accelerated_computing_on_finance/README.md

 ### 2. Prepare the Data and Install Dependencies

-1. Go to the google drive upload the datasets on your drive.
+1. Go to the google drive upload the datasets and the notebook on your drive.
 2. Go to https://www.pandabi.ai, create an account to use the api key.
 3. install Dependencies by pasting the below command on jupyter notebook
    ```bash